-Parent and Skater Handbook
+Parent and Skater Guide

-Welcome to Showtime on Ice!
 Whether you are a new parent or a show veteran, this page is your ultimate resource for all things related to Showtime on Ice.
 If you have a question that isn’t answered below, please email us and we will get back to you.
 We cannot express how excited we are to be back and on a new stage!
 We look forward to seeing you all soon!

 Showtime on Ice is the region’s longest and biggest local ice show!
-2022 will mark fifty years for us and we are excited to celebrate this milestone with you all at the new South Suburban Sports Complex.
+2022 will mark fifty years for our Showtime community and we are excited to celebrate this milestone with you all at the new South Suburban Sports Complex.
 We are a full-scale, professional ice production that uses lights, curtains, large-scale props, and more to give our skaters and audience a fantastic and memorable experience!
 Click HERE to read more about the origin and history of the show.

 We primarily communicate through email.
 We also post on Facebook and Instagram.
 Sign up for our emails and follow us on social media for all the latest news and announcements!

 - Sign up for our email list HERE

 - Go to our Contact Page HERE

 Preliminary 2022 Production Calendar

 Below is the preliminary calendar for the 2022 show.
 Please mark all of these dates in your calendar.

 Last day to test for casting consideration (USFS tests only) – November 5, 2021